rubensworks/fetch-sparql-endpoint.js/README.md

   timeout: 5000,
   // If the url length is below this number, HTTP GET is used regardless of the value of this.method, defaults to 0.
   forceGetIfUrlLengthBelow: 600,
+  // If true, POST requests will be sent as application/sparql-query (unencoded query string).
+  // If false, POST requests will be sent as application/x-www-form-urlencoded (URL-encoded query string).
+  // Defaults to false.
+  directPost: false,
 });
 ```